everpeace/kube-throttler/README.md

 spec:
   # throttler name which responsible for this Throttle custom resource
   throttlerName: kube-throttler
   # you can write any label selector freely
+  # items under selecterTerms are evaluated OR-ed
+  # each selecterTerm item are evaluated AND-ed
   selector:
+    selecterTerms:
+    - podSelector:
         matchLabels:
           throttle: t1
   # you can set a threshold of the throttle
   threshold:
     # limiting total count of resources